digitalocean/marketplace-kubernetes/CONTRIBUTING.md

 # commit your changes
 ```

-If you’re application is deployed via raw YAML:
+If your application is deployed via raw YAML:

 ```bash
 # create a new directory for your application in src